Skip to Main Content

-Alexander Street Press This portal provides access to many of Monash University library's Alexander Street Press collections on a single cross-searchable platform.
-Video, audio, and text covering a wide variety of subject matters are included.
-In addition to contemporary sources, this database contains significant amounts of primary sources.
-Users can also select to search a single collection by using the dropdown menu at the top of the homepage.
+Alexander Street Press This link opens in a new window This portal provides access to Monash University library's Alexander Street Press collections on a single cross-searchable platform (Select the My collections dropdown, and then one or more collections).
+Video, audio, and text collections, covering a wide variety of subject matters, are included.
+In addition to secondary sources, the portal also contains significant primary source material.
 Additional tools let users make custom clips, create playlists, see synchronized scrolling transcripts, share clips and playlists, view and copy clips and playlists already created, see a visual table of contents of the video for easy navigation, and other tools.

-Digital theatre plus : the best of British theatre in your classroom.
-Provides online access to a digital streaming video collection of unique films of current, leading British theatre productions.
+Digital theatre plus This link opens in a new window Provides online access to a digital streaming video collection of unique films of current, leading British theatre productions.
 Includes behind-the-scenes documentaries as well as teaching and learning resources to facilitate a deeper understanding of the productions and texts.
 Learning resources include a detailed introduction, plot summary, character biographies, a relationship map, language analysis, scene study, performance background and historical context for each play.
-Updates vary.
+Access is to subscribed content only.

-Ethnographic video online This databaseis is intended to be a visual encyclopedia of human behavior and culture, online in streaming video.
+Ethnographic video online This link opens in a new window This database is is intended to be a visual encyclopedia of human behavior and culture, online in streaming video.
 It contains classic and contemporary documentaries; previously unpublished footage from working anthropologists and ethnographers in the field; and select feature films.
 It includes footage from every continent and hundreds of unique cultures.
-Thematic areas include: language and culture, kinesthetics, body language, food and foraging, cooking, economic systems, social stratification and status, caste systems and slavery, male and female roles, kinship and families, political organization, conflict and conflict resolution, religion and magic, music and the arts, culture and personality, and sex, gender, and family roles.
+Thematic areas include: language and culture, kinesthetics, body language, food and foraging, cooking, economic systems, social stratification and status, caste systems and slavery, male and female roles, kinship and families, etc.

 Photo & Image Resources